Anishinaabe: Relationship with the United States

 During the Northwest Indian War and the War of 1812, the Three Fires Confederacy fought with the British against the United States.
 Many Anishinaabe refugees from the Revolutionary War, particularly the Odawa and Potawatomi, migrated northwards to British North America.
 Those who remained east of the Mississippi River were subjected to the Indian removal policy of the United States government; among the Anishinaabe, the Potawatomi were most affected by the removals.
 The Odawa had been removed from the migration paths of U.S. settlers, so only a handful of communities experienced removal.
-For the Ojibwa, removal attempts culminated in the Sandy Lake Tragedy, which resulted several hundred deaths.
+For the Ojibwa, removal attempts culminated in the Sandy Lake Tragedy, which resulted in several hundred deaths.
 The Potawatomi avoided removal only by escaping into Ojibwa-held areas and hiding from U.S. officials.

 William Whipple Warren, an American man of mixed Ojibwe and European descent, became an interpreter, assistant to a trader to the Ojibwe, and legislator of the Minnesota Territory.
 A gifted storyteller and historian, he collected native accounts and wrote the History of the Ojibway People, Based Upon Traditions and Oral Statements, first published by the Minnesota Historical Society in 1885, some 32 years after his early death from tuberculosis.
 Given his Anglo-American father, Lyman Marcus Warren, and American education, the Ojibwe of the time did not consider Warren one of them.
 However, they retained friendly relations with him and considered him a half-brother due to his extensive knowledge of the Ojibwe language and culture and the fact that he had Ojibwe ancestry through his mixed Ojibwe-French mother, Marie Cadotte.
 His work covered much of the culture and history of the Ojibwe, gathered from stories of the Ojibwe Nation.

 Warren identified the Crane and Loon clans as the two Chief clans among his mother's Anishinaabe people.
 Crane Clan was responsible for external governmental relationships, and Loon Clan was responsible for internal governance relationships.
 Warren believed that the policies of the U.S. government led to the destruction of indigenous clan systems along with their modes of governance when they forced indigenous people to adopt representative government and direct elections of chiefs.
 Furthermore, he claimed that this destruction led to many wars among the Anishinaabe.
-He also cited the experiences of other indigenous nations in the U.S. (such as the Creek, Fox, and other peoples).
+He also cited the experiences of other indigenous nations in the U.S. (such as the Muscogee, Meskwaki, and other peoples).
 His work was a major early work in demonstrating the significance of the clan system.
 After the Sandy Lake Tragedy, the U.S. government changed its policy to relocating tribes onto reservations, often by consolidating groups of communities.
 Conflict continued through the 19th century, as Native Americans and the United States had different goals.
 After the Dakota War of 1862, many Anishinaabe communities in Minnesota were relocated and further consolidated.